niyomiw/Louse_genome/index.md

-Welcome to the Head Louse Whole Genome Sequecing project
+### Welcome to the Human Head Louse Whole Genome Sequecing Project

 In this tutorial, I will walk you through the steps that I took to analyse a WGS dataset from raw to analysis ready.
 The data is from a non-model organism (refer to about section below) and thus will not follow the traditional data-analysis pipelines that are used for human data.
 The raw sequencing files will be deposited into ncbi in the near future.